Retrospective on My Komuso Practice in the Streets of America

 ·

-I began crafting bamboo flutes around the age of 16, and as of this December 31st, I’ll be turning 38.…
+I began crafting bamboo flutes around the age of fifteen, and as of this coming December 31st, I’ll be turning…

 ·

-NYC, 2005, beginning of fall – I was to have my first shakuhachi lesson with Ron Nyogetsu in the West…
+NYC, 2005, beginning of fall… I was slated to have my first shakuhachi lesson with Ron Nyogetsu in the West…

 ·

-Friends, I was very fortunate to be able to acquire 240 pieces of 30+ year old Madaké bamboo from Japan.…
+I was very fortunate to be able to acquire 240 pieces of 30+ year old Madaké bamboo from Japan.
+This…

 ·